jminnier/rstudioconf18_jennybryan_forgot/notes.md

 -   if you are collaborating on code: commit and push (and pull) often, so that you make small changes that git's troubleshooting push fail algorithm can handle it; "sync to the mothership really often"
 -   also working with binary files like pdf makes this really hard since git can't look inside them to figure out what the problem is. so, don't put them in your repo very often!
 -   use githooks to avoid pushing files that have conflicts (they can look for the markers from the merge conflict)
--   you can search github for code snippets (why have I never done this?), such as: ["llply" user:cran language:R](https://github.com/search?l=r&q=%22llply%22+user%3Acran+language%3AR&ref=searchresults&type=Code&utf8=%E2%9C%93)
+-   you can search github for code snippets (I need to do this more!), such as: ["llply" user:cran language:R](https://github.com/search?l=r&q=%22llply%22+user%3Acran+language%3AR&ref=searchresults&type=Code&utf8=%E2%9C%93); Jim Hester will talk more about this tomorrow

 Q's
 ===